hjelev/rpi-mqtt-monitor/README.md

 I wrote this so I can monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
 The script was written and tested on Python 2 but it should work fine on Python 3.
 The script if very light, it takes 4 seconds as there are 4 one second sleeps in the code - due to mqtt haveing problems if I shoot the messages with no delay.

-Each value measured by the script is send via a separate message for easier craetion of the home assistant sensors.
+Each value measured by the script is send via a separate message for easier craetion of home assistant sensors.

 Example message topic: